mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 I used to have a bad habit of feeling like once I learned something difficult, I absolutely had to write a blog post explaining it.
 I tried to polish every post to the best they could be, even if the audience for the article was tiny or if I had no way of reaching readers.
 Previous examples include ["Hiring Content Writers: A Guide for Small Businesses"](/hiring-content-writers/) (there's an audience, but I don't have a good way of reaching them) and ["Retrofitting Apps for Cloud Storage with Zero Code Changes"](/retrofit-docker-gcs/) (very niche and not interesting outside of my strange use-case).

+I've spoken to readers who are glad that I've written those articles, but I also have to consider the opportunity cost.
+In the time I spent writing them, was there another article that would have reached more readers or provided more value in aggregate?

-I've since changed become a bit more strategic in my posts.
+I've since become more strategic in my posts.
 If I don't think an article can reach a critical mass of readers, I either don't write it or I write a quick 'n dirty version in my ["Notes" section](/notes/).

 ### "Using Nix to Fuzz Test a PDF Parser"

 I feel a bit conflicted about this post.
 Writing the post taught me a lot about Nix and fuzz testing, but I spent longer than I expected writing it.
-At first, I thought, "Oh, I can do a quick writeup in a few hours about what I did here," but I ended up spending 20+ hours on it.
+At first, I thought, "Oh, I can do a quick writeup in a few hours," but I ended up spending 20+ hours on it.

-I've spoken to readers who are glad that I've written those articles, but I also have to consider the opportunity cost.
-In the time I spent writing my Nix fuzzing article, was there another article that would benefit me more or reach more readers?

 It's also discouraging to write software tutorials in an age of LLMs.
 Five years ago, there was a long-term return on tutorials, as people would discover them through web searches later.
 These days, if I write a niche tutorial, I think LLMs will just steal whatever I write, and the reader will have no idea it came from me.